 - Depending on your wedding invitation style, you might have both an outer envelope and an inner envelope.
-The inner envelope should have specific names of those invited, like children and guests.
+The outer envelope should have specific names of those invited, like children and guests.

-- Remember that invitations are always addressed to both members of married couples on both outer and inner envelopes.
+- Remember that invitations are always addressed to both members of married couples.
 And as mentioned above, you may want to be specific and research significant others instead of putting “and guest” to avoid a potentially awkward situation.

 Important Tips to Remember:

 1. If you’re inviting children, their names go directly under their parents names on the inner envelope only (the outer envelope would just say Mr. and Mrs. John Weasley).
 An example of how the inner envelope would read:

 Any children 18 and older should receive their own wedding invitation.

 2. Spell out street titles, like “Boulevard” and “Avenue”

 3. Spell out titles like “Doctor” or “Father”